czbiohub-sf/lfm-data-utilities/data_pipeline_utils/README.md

 curl -X GET "http://localhost:8080/api/projects/<project id>/export?exportType=YOLO" -H "Authorization: Token <paste the Auth. token here>" --output annotations.zip
 ```

-Send that folder to Axel.
+Send that folder to Axel, with information about your labelling (which folders you labelled, how many images did you label, e.t.c.).
 Thank you!
+We are still working through the process, so also let us know what was annoying, and keep in mind that things may change.